enr/clap/README.markdown

 By the way, to write your own test using the framework you prefer:

-Write a dedicated Guice module, using the same components of your real app, but overriding `Reporter` and `EnvironmentHolder` with other built-in components: `OutputRetainingReporter` and `NoExitEnvironmentHolder`:
+Write a dedicated Guice module, using the same components of your real app, but overriding `Reporter` and `EnvironmentHolder` with other built-in components: `DefaultOutputRetainingReporter` and `NoExitEnvironmentHolder`:

 ```java
 public class AcceptanceTestsModule extends AbstractModule